michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 <br>

-Lets calculate the total number of hypothesis tests needed:
+Let's calculate the total number of hypothesis tests needed:
 - 5 paired tests for our 5 treatment groups
 - 7 metrics for each treatment group
 - 24 stratification groups for each metric in each treatment group: